syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeMap/Getting-Started.md

 ## GroupTreeMap Items using Levels

-You can group TreeMap Items using levels in TreeMap.
+You can group TreeMap Items using `Levels` in TreeMap.

 ### Group Path